YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLREQROLLBACK, Replication instance file xxxx indicates abnormal shutdown.
 Run MUPIP JOURNAL ROLLBACK first.

-MUPIP Error: This error is issued by MUPIP REPLIC SOURCE %C3%A2%E2%82%AC%E2%80%9CSTART if it is about to create the journal pool and finds that the replication instance file header indicates the journal pool was not cleanly shutdown previously.
-This may cause the instance file not to correspond to the database and/or journals.
+MUPIP Error: This error is issued by MUPIP REPLIC SOURCE START if it is about to create the journal pool and finds that the replication instance file header indicates that the journal pool was not previously shutdown cleanly.
+This may cause the instance file to not correspond to the database and/or journals.

-Action: Run MUPIP JOURNAL ROLLBACK to cleanup the instance file, database and journal files before starting a source server on this instance.
+Action: Run MUPIP JOURNAL ROLLBACK to clean up the instance file, database and journal files before starting a source server on this instance.

 ----------------------
 REPLREQRUNDOWN